dfinity/motoko/Building.md

  * `git commit -am "Releasing 0.8.$MOC_MINOR"`
  * Create a PR from this commit, and label it `automerge-squash`.
 E.g. with `git push origin HEAD:$USER/0.8.$MOC_MINOR`.
-Mergify will merge it into master without additional approval, within 2 or 3 minutes.
+Mergify will merge it into `master` without additional approval, but it will take some time as the title (version number) enters into the `nix` dependency tracking.
  * `git switch master; git pull --rebase`.
 The release commit should be your `HEAD`
  * `git tag 0.8.$MOC_MINOR -m "Motoko 0.8.$MOC_MINOR"`
  * `git push origin 0.8.$MOC_MINOR`

-Pushing the tag should cause GitHub Actions to create a “Release” on the github project.
+Pushing the tag should cause GitHub Actions to create a “Release” on the GitHub project.
 This will fail if the changelog is not in order (in this case, fix and force-push the tag).
 It will also fail if the nix cache did not yet contain the build artifacts for this revision.
 In this case, restart the GitHub Action